DegreeCalc

 This is where most discussions of graduation rates go wrong.
 A school's graduation rate reflects two things simultaneously, and disentangling them is critical for interpretation:

 1. The academic profile of incoming students.
-Schools that admit only highly academically prepared students will naturally have high graduation rates — even if their student support infrastructure is mediocre — because their students were going to succeed anyway.
-Harvard's 97% graduation rate partly reflects that Harvard admits 97th-percentile-prepared students.
+Schools that admit only highly academically prepared students will naturally have high graduation rates — even if their student support infrastructure is mediocre — because many admits were already positioned to succeed.
+Harvard's roughly 97.6% Scorecard completion rate partly reflects that Harvard admits a heavily screened student body.

 2. The quality of the institution's support systems.
 Advising quality, financial aid adequacy, mental health resources, campus belonging, and academic support programs all drive whether students who face obstacles — the vast majority — can navigate them without stopping out.
 A school that admits moderately prepared students and graduates 80% of them is performing extraordinarily well; a highly selective school graduating 80% of its admits may actually be underperforming relative to its student profile.